AI and Poker: The Rise of the Machines

 Ned Ludd

 In 1779, a young weaving apprentice in Nottingham, England supposedly smashed two stocking frames after being criticized and instructed to change his method.
-That singular act defined the life of the young apprentice and ensured the preservation to this day of his name, Ned Ludd.
+While wags might suggest there’s nothing remarkable about random acts of vandalism in Nottingham, that singular act defined the life of the young apprentice and ensured the preservation to this day of his name, Ned Ludd.

 one of the very few tactics that workers could use in the Industrial Revolution